ZviRosenfeld/MinMaxSearch/README.md

 public interface IDeterministicState : IState
 {
     /// <summary>
-    /// returns a tuple containing a probability, and a list of the s neighbors for that probability
+    /// returns a tuple containing a probability, and a list of neighbors for that probability
     /// Note that a win state shouldn't return any neighbors.
     /// </summary>
-    IEnumerable<Tuple<double, List<IState>>> GetNeighbors();
+    IEnumerable<Tuple<double, IEnumerable<IState>>> GetNeighbors();

     /// <summary>
     /// returns the state's evaluation (how good it is).